Cimpress-MCP/Tiger-Types/README.md

 ### A Note on Aliases

 Many of the methods on these types are aliased to LINQ-standard names.
 This is for reasons of developer familiarity and activating certain C# features.
 For example, implementing `Select`, `SelectMany`, and `Where` allows the LINQ query syntax to be used.
-For example, using `Option<T>` again:
+Using `Option<TSome>` again:

 ```
 var left = Option.From(3); // Some(3)